techambient/Ambient-Calculator/README.md

 ## ❔ Frequently Asked Questions

 1) Is Ambient Calculator beats OpenCalc or yetCalc in tablet UI? <br>
-   Answer: Yes, you can see the below screenshot to see the broken UI.
+   Answer: Yes, you can see the above section to see the broken UI.

+2) Is Ambient Calculator also known as "World Lightest Open Source Calculator"?
+   <br> Answer: Yes, it beats OpenCalc (~2.2MB) and Fossify Calculator (~3MB).